East Linn Museum

 About

-Nestled in Sweet Home, the East Linn Museum stands as a hidden treasure, a testament to the rich history of Linn County.
+Nestled in Sweet Home, the East Linn Museum is a hidden treasure, a testament to Linn County's rich history.
 Unassumingly located in a former church, this 3,000-square-foot haven houses a diverse collection of artifacts, photographs, documents, and records dating back to 1852.

 Step into the past as you wander through meticulously recreated period rooms, each telling a unique story—a pioneer kitchen, a charming parlor, or a cozy bedroom.
 The outdoor displays showcase an array of logging, mining, and farming tools and equipment, painting a vivid picture of the early settlers' lives.